MichaelCade/90DaysOfDevOps/Days/day88.md

 Once again we will be using the minikube cluster to achieve this application backup.
 If you have it still running from the previous session then we can continue to use this.

-At the time of writing we are up to image version `0.75.0` with the following helm command we will install kanister into our Kubernetes cluster.
+At the time of writing, we are up to image version `0.75.0` with the following helm command we will install kanister into our Kubernetes cluster.

 `helm install kanister --namespace kanister kanister/kanister-operator --set image.tag=0.75.0 --create-namespace`